 What does the future of Let's Encrypt look like?

-On which hosters can I use Let's Encrypt certificates?
+With which hosters can I use Let's Encrypt certificates?

 Some major European hosters have actively decided against the use of Let's Encrypt and instead offer free domain-validated certificates from their cooperation partners.
 Basically, this serves the same purpose, but with the difference that it is not the non-profit Internet Security Research Group (ISRG) that is supported, but the corresponding SSL provider.
 Below you will find an incomplete list of German hosters where we know the status of Let's Encrypt integration.
 (Status: April 2017)